ToKe79/retroarch-kodi-addon-LibreELEC/README.md

-# RetroArch KODI add-on for LibreELEC / S905.arm builds
+# RetroArch KODI add-on for LibreELEC
-This script creates KODI add-on from Lakka sources for S905 devices.
-Still work-in-progress, resulting build has not been tested yet.
-Can be used to build also for other devices (e.g. S805, RPi, etc.), just change PROJECT/ARCH to your needs.
+This script creates KODI add-on from Lakka sources for LibreELEC devices.
+Still work-in-progress, resulting builds have not been tested yet.
+Default build is for S905 ARM devices.

 *Note: I did not have time yet to test the resulting builds, so it might happen, that LibreELEC will miss a library or two to run RetroArch or one of the cores.
-Please submit an [issue](https://github.com/ToKe79/retroarch_kodi_addon_LE_S905arm/issues/new) with the name of the missing library.
+Please submit an [issue](https://github.com/ToKe79/retroarch-kodi-addon-LibreELEC/issues/new) with the name of the missing library.
 To get the output from the start, just change this line in the build script:*
 ```
 systemd-run \$ADDON_DIR/bin/retroarch.start
 ```